nehamalhotra23/Amaya-Stripe/README.md

 ## Description

-_This mvc application allow users to shop online._
+_This mvc application allow users to shop online.
+Users can select particular product they want to order, quantity of the product and make payment for their orders._

 ## Features